A breakthrough in non-invasive detection of melanoma

 With Nevisense, SciBase has developed an innovative method for improving accuracy in the detection of malignant melanoma.
 Utilizing Electrical Impedance Spectroscopy (EIS), applied as a harmless electrical signal to the skin, Nevisense is able to provide a reliable, objective analysis of suspicious lesions which complements the physician’s regular clinical evaluations.

-The Nevisense method is both safe and painless.
+The Nevisense method is safe.
 By providing valuable diagnostic information that is unavailable through other methods, it allows physicians to make more informed decisions in difficult or borderline cases.
-Nevisense, used as a diagnostic support tool, makes it possible to increase diagnostic accuracy, leading to both early detection of malignant melanoma and a reduction in unnecessary biopsies.
+Nevisense, used as a diagnostic support tool, makes it possible to increase diagnostic accuracy.